-- Now you are all set, and you can easily execute the ADB commands from the command-line window after connecting the Android smartphone to your Mac.
+- Now you are all set.
+You can execute the ADB commands from the command-line window after connecting the Android smartphone to your Mac.

 Some important ADB Commands

-Here are some of the most important and useful ADB commands you can use.
+Here are some of the most essential and useful ADB commands you can use.

 adb devices– ensures your device is connected to PC/Mac.

 adb pull– copy files from an Android device.